Pumpkin Poll

 Here are the bed socks post-felting.
 They are now 4" long and 1.75" wide.

-Fortunately my story is not a tragedy.2 While not what I intended, there are “upsides” to the felting of my daughter’s bed socks.
+Fortunately my story is not a tragedy. ((It is more like a dramedy.
+I was quite surprised when I pulled out the felted bed socks from the washing machine.
+As anyone who has felted items before knows, the transformation can be quite astonishing.
+But I also chuckled and thought to myself what an idiot I am.))
+While not what I intended, there are “upsides” to the felting of my daughter’s bed socks.
 Firstly, the felted bed socks are really cute and because they’re felted the fabric is now thicker and sturdy, which would be perfect for a pair of slippers.
 I just may try felting an adult-size pair to see if it results in child-size felted slippers.
 Secondly, my daughter’s favorite doll gets a really nice pair of slippers.
 And lastly, because I have more of the yarn that I used for my daughter’s original bed socks, I can just knit up another pair for her.

 So here’s the cautionary part of my tale: always double check the washing instructions for any handknitted item, even if you’ve made it yourself!